Signal Mountain & Lizard Creek Camping - New For 2021: All Campsites Reservations Only

 Fires may not be left unattended and must be contained within the provided fire ring.
 Fires may be prohibited based upon local restrictions during seasons with elevated fire danger.
 Any current fire restrictions must be followed.

 Only dead and downed wood may be collected.
 Chainsaws are prohibited.

 Parking dimensions vary widely at both campgrounds.
 Please take care when making reservations to ensure that the site you are reserving will accommodate your equipment.
 Parking is allowed only in designated parking areas or site pads.
 Moving barrier logs is prohibited.
 All vehicles must fit completely on parking pads.
 Vehicles protruding into roadway will not be accepted.

 If travelling with a trailer or 5th wheel and the combined length of the towing vehicle and trailer/5th wheel is greater than the length of the driveway, the trailer/5th wheel will have to be disconnected in order to fit in the campsite.
 In these instances, campers must reserve a "Double Driveway" parking spot or a driveway wide enough to accommodate both the trailer and the vehicle.

 All sites must be left in a clean and welcoming state for the incoming campers with all fires put “dead-out” and fire rings free of bear attractants.

-Forever Resorts is an authorized concessioner of the National Park Service and state and public agencies, and operates under special use permits with the USDA Forest Service.
-Forever Resorts is a Committed Equal Opportunity Service Provider.
+Aramark is an authorized concessioner of the National Park Service and state and public agencies, and operates under special use permits with the USDA Forest Service.
+Aramark is a Committed Equal Opportunity Service Provider.